Different types of ballots

 There are three types of ballots used in a Calgary Municipal and School Board General Election.
 The type of ballot you receive depends on when and where you cast your vote.

-- This is the ballot that is provided on Election Day.
+This is the ballot that is provided on election day.
 The names that appear on the ballot rotate, so that last names beginning with “A” are not always on the top.
-This allows for a more impartial election: typically, if a voter is undecided they will simply mark one of the top two boxes.
-If this is never the same person, the uncertain vote is hard by all candidates.
-Calgary has a Bylaw in place (37M80) that allows for the rotation of names on the ballot.
+This allows for a more impartial election: typically, if a voter is undecided they generally mark one of the top boxes.
+If this is never the same person, the uncertain vote is shared by all candidates.
+Calgary has a bylaw in place that allows for the rotation of names on the ballot.

 Advance Vote Ballots

-- A mail in ballot is blank.
-The voter writers the name of the person they wish to vote for on the ballot and then mails it back to the Election Office.
+A Mail-in (Special) Ballot is blank.
+The voter writes the name of the person they wish to vote for on the ballot and then mails it back to the Elections and Census Office.